Are You Accepting New Patients?

 Why can't I get my Ritalin/Adderall phoned in and why do I have to keep coming in for a recheck?

 Medicines such as these are strictly controlled substances and the procedures for dispensing them are strictly regulated by the FDA.
+These prescriptions require a visit every 3 months.
 [Back to Top]

 Why can’t I get a prescription refilled after hours?